 The Drugs Controller General of India (DCGI), an official of the CDSCO, is the final regulatory authority for the approval of clinical trials in the country.

-The DCGI review and approval process is conducted in parallel with the EC review, except in the case of clinical trials for academic/research purposes that are non-regulatory in nature.
-(2)
+The DCGI conducts a review and approval process in parallel with the EC review, except in clinical trials for academic/research purposes that are non-regulatory.

-Requisite fees as per the provisions of Drugs & Cosmetics Act and Rules are
+Requisite fees as per the provisions of the Drugs & Cosmetics Act and Rules are

-How to start, when conducting clinical trial in India?
+How & when to start a clinical trial in India?

-Prerequisites of conducting a clinical trials in India
+Prerequisites to conduct a clinical trial in India

 - Permission from the Drugs Controller General, India (DCGI).

-- Approval from respective Ethics Committee where the study is planned.
+- Approval from the respective Ethics Committee where the sponsor plans the study.

-- Mandatory registration on the Indian Council of Medical Research (ICMR) ICMR maintained CTRI website (2)
+- Register with the Indian Council of Medical Research (ICMR) ICMR maintained CTRI website

 The sponsor must submit the clinical trial application to both the DCGI and the EC.
-The EC must grant a separate approval for each trial site to be used, and the DCGI must be informed of each approval.
+The EC must grant a separate approval for each trial site to be used, and the sponsor must DCGI for each approval.

-The investigator must ensure that clinical trials are conducted as per the rules outlined below
+The investigator must ensure to conduct clinical trials as per the rules outlined below

 - In the case of IISs with ‘new drugs’, DCGI approval is no longer needed; only an EC approval is required